-In this work, we explore bridging text-to-image diffusion models to robotic control for achieving \textbf{task-adaptive} visual representations through \textbf{conditions}, without fine-tuning the diffusion model.
-Inspired from the effectiveness of conditions in visual perception tasks, we ask following question: \textit{How can we effectively implement conditions for diffusion models in robotic control?} We begin by investigating textual conditions, generating captions with a state-of-the-art vision-language model~\citep{comanici2025gemini} to observe their impact on control task performance.
+In this work, we explore bridging pre-trained text-to-image diffusion models to robotic control for achieving \textbf{task-adaptive} visual representations through \textbf{conditions}, without fine-tuning the diffusion model.
+Inspired by the effectiveness of conditions in visual perception tasks, we ask the following question: \textit{How can we effectively implement conditions for diffusion models in robotic control?} We begin by investigating textual conditions, generating captions with a state-of-the-art vision-language model~\citep{comanici2025gemini} to observe their impact on control task performance.
 However, as shown in Fig.~\ref{fig:overview}, the gains are minimal, and in some cases, performance even declines.
 This result contrasts sharply with findings in other vision tasks~\citep{zhao2023unleashing}, where machine-generated captions have served as strong conditions~\citep{kondapaneni2024text}.

-Upon investigation, we find that pre-trained diffusion models often struggle to accurately associate text condition to the image in control environments.
-We attribute this discrepancy to the nature of the diffusion model being training on web-collected images, which suits visual tasks that involve real-world images and common objects, such as semantic segmentation.
+Upon investigation, we find that pre-trained diffusion models often struggle to accurately associate text conditions to the image in control environments.
+We attribute this discrepancy to the nature of the diffusion model being trained on web-collected images, which suits visual tasks that involve real-world images and common objects, such as semantic segmentation~\citep{zhao2023unleashing,kondapaneni2024text}.
 However, control environments, featuring specialized robotic agents performing specific tasks, would require a more careful and deliberate approach to devising effective conditions for downstream policy learning.

-Robotic control tasks, unlike semantic segmentation~\citep{zhao2023unleashing,kondapaneni2024text}, operate on dynamic video streams and require a finer visual granularity to interact with specific parts of objects, not just to categorize them.
+Robot control further complicates this challenge, as these tasks operate on dynamic video streams and require a finer visual granularity to interact with specific parts of objects, not just to categorize them.
 This dynamic nature implies that effective conditions must be generated uniquely for each frame~\citep{hong2024large} to guide evolving actions and adapt to changing visual states.
-Consequently, we hypothesize that conditions for control should incorporate \textbf{visual} information from every frame to capture both dynamic behavior and fine-grained details.
+Consequently, we hypothesize that conditions for control should incorporate visual information from every frame to capture both dynamic behavior and fine-grained details.